hartogjr/clte/README.md

 ## Why create *another* template engine?

-This application was create with code generation in mind for software projects, generating C++, Slice definitions, SQL and alike.
+This application was created with code generation in mind for software projects, generating C++, Slice definitions, SQL and alike.
 There are already various template engines out there.
 However, I've found that they don't meet my needs, because of the following reasons: